 PTSD is sometimes found in ex-military personnel who have been involved in conflict situations, but can also occur following traumatic childbirth, recurrent domestic violence, and other distressing events.

-Further information and support can be accessed by consulting the NHS website.
+For further information and support click here to visit the NHS website.

 Psychological Testing / Psychometric TestingShow content

 The term 'psychometrics' refers to psychological measurement using tests or, more specifically, to the methodology that underlies these tests and their development.

 Psychological testing is designed to provide objective measures of one or more psychological characteristics.
 The most important feature of psychological tests is that they produce measures obtained under standardised conditions which have known reliability and validity (i.e. they provide a reliable and appropriate way of comparing one person’s performance against others).